 How does Maldon sea salt differ from kosher salt?

-Kosher salt can vary in crystal size, but its crystals are usually coarse and irregular in shape.
+Kosher salt can vary in crystal size, but its crystals are usually grainy, coarse, and irregular in shape.
 Keep in mind that its original purpose was to draw the blood from meat according to Jewish dietary law.
 This required salt crystals that were large enough to not dissolve and be drawn into the meat, but small enough to adhere and not simply fall off.

 The next big difference has to do with cost.
 Maldon sea salt is considered a luxury item and is priced accordingly.
 It is expensive when compared to kosher salt, which is more expensive than regular table salt but is usually still affordable.

 Lastly, there are the actual compounds that make up the salt.
 Maldon sea salt is mostly sodium chloride but will contain minerals from seawater.
 These minerals will be present only in trace amounts but can still affect the flavor.
 Maldon is known for having a light flavor that passes quickly without lingering.
-Kosher salt can be made from seawater but is often made from mined salt, which means that it will not have these minerals.
+Kosher salt can be made from seawater but is often made from mined salt, so it will not have these minerals.

-Can you use Maldon sea salt as a substitute for kosher salt and vice versa?
+Can you use Maldon sea salt as a substitute for kosher salt?
+And vice versa?

 You can use kosher salt as a substitute for Maldon but a discerning eater will be able to tell the difference instantly.
 Kosher salt will not have the distinctive crunch of Maldon’s large crystals nor its light, briny flavor.

-When should you use Maldon sea salt and when should you use kosher salt?
+When should you use Maldon sea salt?
+And when should you use kosher salt?

-Use Maldon sea salt for finishing and nothing else.
-Because it is chemically similar to kosher salt but so much more expensive, you should use it where its unique qualities will be highlighted.
-The right applications allow you to enjoy its visual appeal as well as the crunch that it adds to foods.
+Use Maldon sea salt flakes as a finishing salt and nothing else.
+Because it is chemically similar to kosher salt but so much more expensive, use it where its unique qualities are highlighted.
+The right applications (even just a sprinkle) allow you to enjoy its visual appeal and the crunch that it adds to foods.
 Because of the price, you may also want to reserve it for seasoning your more expensive ingredients.